Helping-Hand-LLC/staft/README.md

         - multiplier must be either 'weeks', 'months', or 'years'
       - ends must be a valid date and equal to or after startDateTime
     - links must be an array of strings that are website URLs
+    - org_id is not valid mongoose ObjectId
+    - organization does not exist
+    - worker does not have manager level access

 - `PUT /organizations/:org_id/events:event_id`